 - Press and hold the Shift key on your keyboard and double-click the Firefox shortcut.

 - If the confirmation message appears, choose the option to start Firefox in Safe Mode.

 After starting Firefox in Safe Mode, check if the problem still persists.
 If memory problems are gone, it means that your configuration or a third-party extension is causing problems with Firefox.

 It is worth making sure to enhance security and protect yourself with a highly reliable and compatible VPN.
-Install now Cyberghost (currently 50% off on all plans) – it blocks malicious content and encrypts your online activity with the latest technology.
+Install now Cyberghost (77% flash sale) – it blocks malicious content and encrypts your online activity with the latest technology.
 We definitely recommend it and it’s on sale now.

 Solution 3 – Switch to the default theme

 Many users like to customize Firefox with new themes.
 Although some themes look visually impressive, they can use too much of your memory.
 To fix this problem, it’s advised you switch back to the default theme and check if your memory usage changes.
 To do that, follow these steps:

 - Click the Menu button in the top right corner.
 Choose Add-ons from the menu.

 - Go to the Appearance tab and make sure that Default theme is selected.